11 must-do North Island experiences

 1. Explore Waitomo Caves

 Another world awaits below Waitomo, and the big reveal is almost beyond belief.
-Derived from a combination of Māori words, 'wai' translates as water and 'tomo' as entrance or hole, this aptly named underground world is made up of a maze of limestone caves – lined with stalagmites, stalactites, and galaxies of glowworms.
-Explore the caves on a guided walk or boat tour or a thrilling Black Water Rafting trip through subterranean waterways.
+This amazing maze of limestone caves – lined with stalagmites, stalactites, and galaxies of glowworms – can be explored on a guided walk or boat tour, or a thrilling Black Water Rafting trip through subterranean waterways.

-New Zealand's quirky little capital is a must-visit for the foodies.
-Try locally famous salted caramel cookies at Leeds Street Bakery(opens in new window), or seasonal dishes paired with organic wines at Shepherd(opens in new window).
+Try locally-famous salted caramel cookies at Leeds Street Bakery(opens in new window), or seasonal dishes paired with organic wines at Rita(opens in new window).

 On the beverage front, Wellington's many cafes take their coffee seriously.
-Talented baristas, locally roasted beans and deep pride in coffee culture mean great coffee is easy to come by.
-Sample the products of a thriving craft beer scene at spots like Garage Project in the bohemian Aro Valley.
+Talented baristas, locally roasted beans and a deep pride in coffee culture means great coffee is easy to come by.

 3. Walk the Pouakai Crossing